Mamiglia/notes/content/Mechanistic Interpretability/The Clock and the Pizza.md

 - **gradients**: They would have expected the gradients to be asymmetrical.
 - **logits**: They don't find correlation between the logits and $a-b$, which would be expected.

-Prompted by these results they perform a deeper analysis and find the alternative results
+Prompted by these results they perform a deeper analysis and find the alternative Pizza algorithm.

+### Key Takeaway